NiX0n/mumblsrt/README.md

 ### db.path
 *Signature:* `db.path: {string}`

-This is the path passed to the [SQLite DatabaseSync conststructor](https://nodejs.org/api/sqlite.html#class-databasesync).
+This is the `path` argument passed to the [SQLite DatabaseSync conststructor](https://nodejs.org/api/sqlite.html#class-databasesync).
 The sane place is to leave it in the `wd`.
 It's technically possible to run the database in `:memory:`; but it's not recommended, as the performance gain is very limited, and the application is designed to be able to pick up from previous failures/interruptions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>